Jacksonville Resisting Arrest Attorney

 If the prosecution can establish these elements beyond a reasonable doubt, the defendant is guilty of a third degree felony.
 A third degree felony is punishable by imprisonment of up to five years and a fine of up to $5,000.00.

 Similar defenses would apply as in resisting without violence cases.
-To discuss your case and how our Jacksonville criminal defense lawyers can help you, schedule your free consultation now.
+To discuss your case and how our criminal defense lawyers in Jacksonville can help you, schedule your free consultation now.